gesellec/Excel-sales-dashboard/analysis.md

-#Sales Exploratory Results /Discussion

-#For this project, I analyzed sales data utilizing Excel to break down revenue performance by product.

-##Key Findings
+# Sales Analysis Summary

+## Overview
+For my project, I utilized Excel to evaluate revenue patterns and identify statistically significant drivers of net sales for the Pelican stores.
+The analysis combines exploratory data analysis (EDA) and regression modeling to examine relationships between customer characteristics and spending behavior.

+## Exploratory Data Analysis

-The data indicates that female customers contribute the majority of total purchases.
-Females purchased 10,674 items compared to 4,890 items purchased by males, accounting for approximately 68.6% of total transactions.
-This demonstrates a strong skew in the distribution of purchases toward female consumers.
+The data shows strong variation in purchasing behavior across customer groups.
+Female customers purchased 10,674 items, compared to 4,890 items purchased by males.
+This represents approximately 68.6% of total purchases, indicating a heavily skewed distribution toward female consumers.

 Marital status is relatively balanced, with 723 married customers and 656 single customers.
-However, married customers exhibit slightly higher spending behavior, suggesting a marginally greater contribution to total revenue.
+However, married customers exhibit slightly higher spending behavior, suggesting a marginally greater contribution to total net sales.

-The age variable ranges from approximately 25.5 to 90 years, with a mean value of 54.03.
-This indicates that the customer base is centered around a middle-aged demographic, which may correlate with higher disposable income and increased purchasing power.
+Customer age ranges from approximately 25.5 to 90 years, with a mean of 54.03.
+This indicates that the customer base is centered around a middle-aged demographic.

-## Consumption Behavior Analysis

-Transaction data shows that 1,089 out of 1,388 purchases were non-promotional, representing approximately 78.5% of total transactions.
-Promotional purchases account for only 21.5%, indicating that the majority of sales occur at full price.
+Transaction-level analysis shows that 1,089 out of 1,388 purchases were non-promotional, representing approximately 78.5% of total transactions.
+Promotional purchases account for only 21.5%, indicating that the majority of revenue is generated without promotional incentives.

-However, the conditional distribution of promotional purchases reveals that females account for 227 of the 299 promotional transactions, compared to 72 for males.
-This suggests that promotional responsiveness is not uniform across customer groups and may be more effective when targeted.
+The conditional distribution of promotional purchases shows that females account for 227 of the 299 promotional transactions, compared to 72 for males.
+This suggests that promotional responsiveness differs across customer segments.

-Additionally, the majority of transactions involve between 4 and 10 items, indicating a consistent purchasing pattern and moderate transaction volume.
+Most transactions involve between 4 and 10 items, indicating a consistent purchasing pattern.

-## Statistical Analysis
+## Regression Analysis

-Regression results identify several statistically significant predictors of net sales.
-Income has a positive coefficient and is highly statistically significant, with a p-value less than 0.001, indicating a strong relationship between income level and spending behavior.

-Age also demonstrates a positive relationship with net sales, with a p-value around 0.01, confirming statistical significance at conventional levels.
+Both simple linear regression and multiple linear regression models were conducted to evaluate the relationship between customer characteristics and net sales.

+In the multiple regression model, net sales is the dependent variable, while age and customer income are independent variables.

+The overall model is statistically significant, as indicated by the F-statistic p-value (Significance F ≈ 2.17e-05).

+However, the model has a low R-squared value (R² ≈ 0.0159), meaning only about 1.59% of the variation in net sales is explained by the model.

+Customer income has a positive coefficient (β ≈ 0.115) and is highly statistically significant (p-value ≈ 0.00011).
+Since the p-value is lower than .05, this indicates that higher-income customers tend to spend more.

+Age has a positive coefficient (β ≈ 2.96) and is statistically significant (p-value ≈ 0.0135).
 This suggests that older customers tend to generate higher revenue.

-Education-related variables, such as years of schooling and possession of a bachelor’s degree, also exhibit statistically significant positive effects, with p-values approximately 0.005 and 0.0028 respectively.
-These results indicate that higher levels of education are associated with increased spending.
+Education-related variables also show positive and statistically significant relationships with net sales, with p-values approximately 0.005 and 0.0028.

-Distance, on the other hand, has a negative coefficient, implying an inverse relationship with net sales.
-As distance increases, spending tends to decrease.
+Distance has a negative coefficient,meaning that as distance increases, net sales decrease.

-Despite the statistical significance of these variables, the model’s R-squared value ranges from approximately 0.01 to 0.046.
-This indicates that the model explains only a small proportion of the variance in net sales, suggesting a relatively weak overall model fit and the presence of omitted variables.
+The intercept is not statistically significant.

+We can conclude that while there are some statistically significant predictors, the low R-squared indicates that additional variables are needed to better explain customer behavior for a better fit.

 ## Business Implications

+Sales are primarily driven by female customers and higher-income individuals.
+These groups represent key segments for targeted marketing strategies.

-From a data-driven perspective, the concentration of purchases among female customers suggests that targeted marketing strategies should prioritize this segment.
-Additionally, the strong positive relationship between income and net sales implies that high-income customers represent a key revenue-generating group.
+The strong positive relationship between income and spending suggests that high-income customers has a high impact on revenue.

-The relatively low proportion of promotional transactions suggests that current promotional strategies may be underutilized or inefficient.
-Given the observed differences in responsiveness, segmentation-based promotional strategies could improve effectiveness.
+Promotions are underutilized, accounting for only 21.5% of transactions.
+Targeted promotional strategies could improve effectiveness.

-The negative relationship between distance and spending highlights the importance of accessibility.
-Reducing barriers such as travel distance or improving online purchasing options could positively impact revenue.
+The negative relationship between distance and sales highlights the importance of accessibility.

 ## Conclusion

-This analysis demonstrates how quantitative methods and statistical evaluation can be applied to understand sales performance.
-While key variables such as income, age, and education are statistically significant predictors of net sales, the low R-squared values indicate that additional factors influence customer behavior.
+This project demonstrates how exploratory data analysis and regression modeling can be used to evaluate sales performance.

+While income and age are statistically significant predictors, the low R-squared value indicates that customer behavior is influenced by multiple additional factors.

-This project highlights the importance of combining descriptive analysis with statistical inference to generate meaningful business insights and guide data-driven decision-making.
+Overall, the analysis highlights the importance of combining descriptive and statistical methods to generate meaningful business insights.